mk-fg/fgtk/README.md

 ###### icy_record

-Simple script to dump "online radio" kind of streams to a bunch of separate files, separated when stream title (as passed in icy StreamTitle metadata) changes.
+Simple script to dump "online radio" kind of streams to a bunch of separate files, split when stream title (as passed in icy StreamTitle metadata) changes.

 By default, filenames will include timestamp of recording start, sequence number, timestamp of a track start and a stream title (in a filename-friendly form).